 Local SEO.
-It’s important for a search experience marketing initiative to improve visibility within the Google map pack, proving the business in question to be a reputable and trusted one.
+It’s important for a search experience marketing initiative to improve visibility within the Google map pack, proving the business in question to be reputable and trusted one.
 This provides great confidence to consumers at the start of their journey.

 Organic SEO.
 It is important for your website to be fully optimized for traditional organic SEO.
-This means website uses latest SEO friendly technology fully optimized content for both transactional pages (lead\product pages) and informational pages (blog posts) in order to cater to a wide segment of audience.
+This means website uses latest SEO friendly technology fully optimized content for both transactional pages (lead\product pages) and informational pages (blog posts) in order to cater to a wide segment of the audience.
 Always remember that today’s website visitor can be tomorrow’s customer!